Aravind-Jalda/interview-prep/HelmCharts/helmcharts-q&a.md

 ---

 ## 1. What is Helm?
-Helm is a package manager for Kubernetes used to deploy and manage applications...
+Helm is a package manager for Kubernetes used to deploy and manage applications.

 ---